Welcome to the Saratoga Speedway, all ages welcome, fun for the whole family!

 ‘A’ Division may camber any wheel only to a maximum of 2” allowed.

-‘B’ Division must use factory steel rims up to 14”, maximum 6” width, with DOT approved tires no wider than 185 with profile no lower than 60 series.
-Minimum 400 treadwear rating.
-Wheel spacers NOT allowed.
+B Division Cars must use factory rims up to 15”, Maximum 6” width, with DOT approved tires now wider than 185 profile no lower than 60 series.
+Maximum 400 treadwear rating, if tread wear cannot be read on tire, it will be deemed Illegal.
+Wheel spacers NOT ALLOWED.

 ‘A’ Division may use either steel or aluminum rims, with a maximum of 6” width.
 Wheel offset must not exceed 1”.
 Wheel spacers NOT allowed.

 All ‘A’ Division cars must run an American Racer tire which is available at Fountain Tire in Campbell River.
 Maximum 6 tires per car per season, all tires must be the same size.
 NO EXCEPTIONS.
 The POC for purchase of these tires is Brad at 250-287-9291.
 See chart below for sizing.